 We have a partnership with Trappers Trading Co. locally and can facilitate any clothing or technical wear requirements with prior notice.

 We strongly advise that our guests bring with them the typical Safari gear to see and capture those unforgettable sightings but sadly we cannot be held liable for and damage or loss caused to any personal items particularly photographic equipment and binoculars.
 This also includes any personal luggage held whilst on Safari.
-Should any of our guests personal items be left in the vehicle we will endeavor to have it returned however the owner will be liable for any costs incurred.
+Should any of our guests personal items be left in the vehicle we will endeavour to have it returned however the owner will be liable for any costs incurred.

 Cancellation policy: (Day Safari)

 1. I voluntarily agree to participate in the afore-mentioned activity arranged and provided by Safari Trading Pty Ltd and conducted in the Kruger National Park and surrounding areas.
-2. My general health is good and there is nothing that renders me unfit to participate in the afovementioned activity.
-3. I acknowledge that there are risks and danger involved in the aforementioned activity.
-4. I understand that I will be transported by an Open Safari vehicle, which is exposed, and subject to the natural elements and road conditions.
+2. My general health is good and there is nothing that renders me unfit to participate in the above mentioned activity.
+3. I acknowledge that there are risks and dangers involved in the aforementioned activity.
+4. I understand that I will/ may be transported by an Open Safari vehicle, which is open and exposed, and subject to the natural elements and road conditions.
 5. I am aware of the hazards and distribution of malaria in Southern Africa and acknowledge that I will be entering a malaria area.
 6. I am aware of the potential dangers of exposure to the sun - directly or indirectly - and that serious sunburn may result from unprotected exposure.
 7. I accept Safaria Trading Pty Ltd as well as SANParks conditions of participation and I voluntarily assume the risk inherent in taking part in such a tour.
 I together with my heirs, executors and administrators hereby release Safaria Trading Pty Ltd, its officers, servants, agents and representatives, from any liability, in connection with my participation in any tour, and from any liability or claims that could accrue to me or my heirs, executors and administrators arising out of my participation in the tour or in any related activities irrespective of whether such claim or claims arose through the negligence of any person, or from any of the risks, dangers or hazards inherent in an African Safari tour, or of any loss of, or damage to, any property from any cause whatsoever and I further indemnify and hold harmless Safaria Trading Pty Ltd.

 Safaria Reserved Rights